Distance From Vancouver: approximately 745 kilometers via Hwy 1

 near us just about at any time throughout the entire 7+ hours round-trip

 hike.
-Also, there was a short (a hundred meters or so) but very steep
+Also, there was a short (two hundred meters or so) but very steep

 stretch closer to the end of Yellowhawk Trail, with loose surface made